nolanlawson/nexus-5-triple-play/trip-boot.md

 These are the steps I used to get triple-boot working on my phone.
 Use at your own risk.

-When your device starts up, you have a choise of 3 OSes.
+When your device starts up, you have a choise of 3 OSes:

+* Stock Lollipop 5.0.1
+* CyanogenMod 11 (Kitakt)
+* Firefox OS 2.2

 It will automatically boot into the first one after 5 seconds.

 These steps will delete all the data on your phone, so back up whatever you need backed up.